 In May 2018 the Peacock Inn was purchased by Genesis Hospitality and has since experienced a renaissance under new ownership beginning with the reopening of its upscale fine dining restaurant.
 With renovated rooms and a reimagined restaurant, this award winning boutique hotel and fine dining restaurant is once again proudly shaking its tail feathers.

 Shaun joined The Peacock Inn family in 2018.
 He began working as a Front Desk Agent at The Peacock Inn and has since held various management positions of increasing responsibility.
-Sean brought over 17 years of management experience in the Hospitality Industry to the Peacock Inn Team.
-Sean earned an Associates Degree in Liberal Arts from Rowan College at Burlington County (formerly Burlington County college) and a certificate in Direction from the New York Film Academy.
-Sean is an avid enthusiast of professional sports and enjoys spending time with his two young sons.
+Shaun brought over 17 years of management experience in the Hospitality Industry to the Peacock Inn Team.
+Shaun earned an Associates Degree in Liberal Arts from Rowan College at Burlington County (formerly Burlington County college) and a certificate in Direction from the New York Film Academy.
+Shaun is an avid enthusiast of professional sports and enjoys spending time with his two young sons.

 Farmstead-inspired, ingredient-centric cooking is the name of the game for Chef Alex Van Dyke and the Peacock Inn.
 Van Dyke transforms fresh local ingredients into refined yet accessible plays on regional cuisine.